-On the System Test Screen [Figure 12a], reached from the Main Menu [Figure 11], a user can calibrate and test all functionality of the Apollo system.
-When a user presses SYSTEM TEST, the Apollo system will both calibrate and test the system.
+On the System Test Screen [Figure 12a], reached from the Main Menu [Figure 11], a user can calibrate and test all functionality of the Apollo device.
+When a user presses SYSTEM TEST, the Apollo device will both calibrate and test the device.